Written by Anthony O’Neill – Licensed Pest Management Professional

 However, it might not matter how clean you keep your home if you live in an apartment building because roaches can spread to nearby units through gaps around pipes and along utility lines.

-More often though they are brought in with your deliveries, in your grocery bags, luggage, cartons, used furniture, and electronics.
-You can read more here.
+German roaches are good at hitchhiking and usually enter your home with your deliveries, in your grocery bags, luggage, cartons, used furniture, and electronics.

 What Are German Roaches Attracted To?

 This species of roach cannot survive outside in the cold, so our homes provide the warmth and shelter that they need.

 But just like other pests, they also need food and water sources to survive and the list is almost endless as to what can be an attractant because these roaches will eat just about anything.